 Usually the Councils themselves do not accept direct applications from individual postgraduates though this is not always the case.
 Research Councils tend to allocate funding to individual departments and institutions and you should enquire directly to the department in the institution in which you want to study.

-- Science and Technology Facilities Council (STFC) http://www.scitech.ac.uk
+- G) Science and Technology Facilities Council (STFC) – scitech.ac.uk

 Alumni Loyalty Discount

-The Alumni Loyalty Discount, a tuition fee waiver of £1,000, may be awarded to full-time and part-time U.K. and E.U.
-Masters students, irrespective of their financial means, who progress to a University of Bolton Taught Masters Course, having first completed an undergraduate Higher Education (H.E.) course of study at University of Bolton.
+The Alumni Loyalty Discount, a tuition fee waiver of £1,000, will be awarded to full-time and part-time U.K. and E.U.
+Masters students, irrespective of their financial means, who progress to a University of Bolton Taught Masters Course, having first completed an undergraduate Higher Education or PGCE/PGDE/PDE/Cert Ed course of study at University of Bolton.
 You must also have registered to become a member of the Bolton Alumni and Friends Association (BAFA).
-Students must be studying on a full 180 credit taught masters course in order to be considered for the award.
+Available for full 180 credit masters courses only.

 To register to become an Alumni member and for more information about Alumni and the scholarship please visit the link below: